drcscodes/drcs.codes/res/ai/slides/value-alignment.md

 \]
 ```

-Thesej two relations are called the *Bellman equations*.
+These two relations are called the *Bellman equations*.
 They say that state and action values mult be self-consistent, so when we update the estimated value of a state or actoin, we have to update all the others that depend on the updated value.

 ## Tabular RL